JJaniel/dataset_analyzer/README.md

 -   **Robust LLM Output Parsing**: Improved handling of LLM responses, ensuring accurate JSON parsing even with varied output formats.
 -   **Robust LLM Fallback**: Implements a fallback mechanism to seamlessly switch between LLM providers (Google, NVIDIA, Groq) if one fails or hits rate limits, ensuring continuous operation.
 -   **Configurable LLM Providers**: Allows users to specify the order of LLM providers to use via command-line arguments, offering flexibility and control.
--   **Data Manipulation with Polars**: The `data_manipulator.py` script now leverages Polars for high-performance data reading, column standardization, merging, and filtering, offering significant speed improvements for large datasets.
+-   **Data Manipulation with Polars**: The `data_manipulator.py` script now leverages Polars for high-performance data reading, column standardization, merging, and filtering, offering significant speed improvements for large datasets. **Updated merge operations to use `how='full'` for clearer and more robust data integration.**

 ## Getting Started